apache/incubator-heron/website/content/docs/operators/deployment/schedulers/standalone.md

 - 127.0.0.1
 ```

 You can modify the file to include all hosts for your standalone cluster and for ZooKeeper.
-To set the editor to edit mode, hit the **A** key; when you're finished editing, hit the **Esc** key to exit edit mode; to save changes, type **:wq** and hit **Enter**.

-Once you've added the lists of hosts for the Heron standalone cluster and ZooKeeper, you can move on to [starting the cluster](#starting-and-stopping-the-cluster).
+Once you've added the lists of hosts for the Heron standalone cluster and ZooKeeper and saved the file, you can move on to [starting the cluster](#starting-and-stopping-the-cluster).

 > To run Heron in standalone mode locally on your laptop, use the defaults that are already provided in the `inventory.yaml` file.